- Briefing Room

 Yes, if available.
 Section 1106 of MAP-21 requires each State to develop a risk-based asset management plan for the National Highway System (NHS) to improve or preserve the condition of the assets and the performance of the system.
 The minimum requirements for the development of an asset management plan are enumerated in 23 CFR 515.
 Several of the items included in such asset management plans could be used as supporting documentation for the ISRRPP candidate project application, such as:

-Applications will be considered on a first-come, first serve rolling basis.
+Applications will be considered on a first-come, first serve rolling basis until further notice.
 The FHWA will review submissions in the order that they are received and award provisional approvals to States that will be expected to fully satisfy the ISRRPP criteria within three years.
 The FHWA will conduct regular information sessions regarding ISRRPP.

-The Office of Innovative Program Delivery conducted a webinar for external partners on November 13, 2017, from 2pm-3pm (EST) to provide an overview of the Federal Register Notice Solicitation for Candidate ISRRPP projects.
+The Office of Innovative Program Delivery conducted a webinar for external partners on November 13, 2017 to provide an overview of the ISRRPP.
 A recording of the webinar is provided below, together with the accompanying presentation.

 For more information on the Interstate System Reconstruction and Rehabilitation Pilot Program, please contact: